-Nowadays, wellness doesn’t just mean exercising routinely and eating healthy– it’s so much more of a total-body experience.
+Nowadays, wellness doesn’t just mean exercising routinely and eating healthy – it’s so much more of a total-body experience.
 With so many of us spending our working adult lives in an office, it’s easy for our self-care to fall by the wayside as we focus on our careers, even if we have the best intentions to not let that happen.
+This can affect wellbeing and for people with MS, may affect symptoms.
 Try incorporating small tricks into your everyday routine at work, and you may be surprised with what can develop into a long-term routine.

 Rest your eyes

 To keep from straining your eyes from staring at a screen all day, practice the 20-20-20 rule: every 20 minutes, take a break for 20 seconds by looking at an object 20 feet (6 meters) away.

 To make it happen: Keep an ongoing reminder to take a break.
 Web browser extensions like Eye Care for Google Chrome are discreet, with a small pop-up in the corner of your screen as your alarm1.